Valkata154/sem-1/README.md

  - In terminal, run "docker-compose run app"
  - Profit

+ 25 requirements of 32 have been implemented, which is 78.13%.

  | ID  | Name          | Met           | Screenshot     |
   | ---|:-------------:| -------------:| --------------:|